Sergio00166/webFILE/README.md

 ### Important

+For production always set the SECRET_KEY, otherwise multi-worker setup will break.
-When deploying with Gunicorn, set an appropriate timeout (-t).
+When deploying with Gunicorn, set an appropriate timeout (`-t`).
-For large uploads or long-running file operations, a timeout of 300–900 seconds is recommended to prevent premature termination.
+For large uploads or long‑running file operations, a timeout of **300–900 seconds** is recommended to avoid premature termination.
-Also is recomended to disable post buffering on the proxy to avoid weird file upload behaviour.
+It is also recommended to disable post‑buffering on the proxy to prevent odd upload behavior.

 If running behind a reverse proxy (e.g., Nginx), ensure its timeout settings match Gunicorn’s to avoid mismatches.